stevie-mayhew/silverstripe-framework/docs/en/01_Tutorials/05_Dataobject_Relationship_Management.md

 manage them depending on your needs.
-`DataObject` gives you a no-frills solution to data storage, but `Page` allows for built-in WYSIWYG editing, versioning, publication and hierarchical organization.
+`DataObject` gives you a no-frills solution to data storage, but `Page` allows for built-in WYSIWYG editing, versioning, publication and hierarchical organisation.

 ## Exercises

 This is a simplified example, so there's naturally room for improvement.
-In order to challenge your knowledge gained in the tutorials so far, we suggest some excercises to make the solution more flexible:
+In order to challenge your knowledge gained in the tutorials so far, we suggest some exercises to make the solution more flexible:

  * Refactor the `Student` and `Mentor` classes to inherit from a common parent class `Person`, and avoid any duplication between the two subclasses.